Fun Things To Do In San Francisco

 Salads: Blue Barn in the Marina (Steiner Street has more tables, Chestnut Street is smaller and better for takeout)

-Mexican: Tacolicious in North Beach
+Mexican: Tacolicious in the Marina or North Beach

 Coffee: Blue Bottle, various locations